mukulb22-gh/python-stuff/design_patterns/README.md

     It is used when we need to treat a group of objects in similar way as a single object.

     File = composite.py

+### o Filter Design Pattern

+    In software is like having a set of rules to pick out specific objects from a larger collection based on the certain criteria.

+    File = filter.py